Omar-p/learning-notes/aws/aws.md

   - MFA on Root Account
     - check that root account has MFA enabled
   - EBS Public Snapshots
-    - check for any public snapshots
+    - check for any public snapshots, alert if you have any.
   - RDS Public Snapshots
     - check for any public snapshots
   - 50 Service Limits checks